Lecture: Everything Revisited

 }

 That concludes our first tour of Rust.
 It sits somewhere between Ruby and Haskell.
 The compiler knows the types, so it can perform typechecking.
 Values can be mutable, so we don't have to contort ourselves into recursion like we did in Haskell.
 It's got a rich standard library and a very friendly package manager and build tool in Cargo.
 It's hip.
 It's supposed to make software safer.
+It forces you to contend with errors either by explicitly panicking or by handling the error variants of returned values.

 TODO